 First, there’s Cloak and Dagger: Shadows and Light, which is out in February.
 It contains every one of those early Spider-Man appearances, plus their 1983 mini and key guest turns in Marvel Team-Up and New Mutants, plus a story from Marvel Fanfare.
 This is the core definition of Cloak & Dagger almost entirely from their creator Bill Mantlo.

 Then, Cloak and Dagger: Lost and Found comes out in March.
 It picks up with their 11-issue 1985 bimonthly ongoing series, plus the first two issues of the 1987 Strange Tales, Vol. 2.
 That means you’ll have all but three issues of Mantlo’s work on these characters.

 With both those collections hovering in the 12-17 issue range, we’re still looking for another pair of collections to wrap up the ongoing issues of 80s and 90s Cloak and Dagger prior to their guest-starring years.
 Also, I hope we’ll eventually see that 2000 Marvel Knights series collected, as it includes a lot of characters that were without a book in the early 00s like Black Widow, Moon Knight, and Punisher.

 Two collections that include a heavy concentration of their late-00s guest-starring are Uncanny X-Men / Dark Avengers: Utopia and Spider-Man: Spider Island Companion – but, neither are critical reads to understand these characters.
 They also have a 2010 one-shot that’s collected in a trade called X-Women (despite them pretty definitively not being mutants at that point).

 To see all of the places Cloak & Dagger have turned up between those two sets of trades, visit the guide!

-With these new collects, how much Cloak & Dagger have been collected as of this post?
+With these new collections, how much Cloak & Dagger have been collected as of this writing?
 Here are the stats:

 |1983||Early Appearances (pre-ongoing)||16||16|